apache/fury-site/docs/object-serialization/rust/type-registration.md

 fory.register::<UserSerializer>(101)?;
 ```

-The serializer's `Target` is the runtime value type.
+The serializer's `Target` is the Rust value type.
 Registration does not
 require a separate external-type API.
 At fields, `with` can select an exact
 carrier serializer such as `VecSerializer<UserSerializer>`, while recursive
 `list`, `map`, or `tuple` annotations select serializers at child nodes.
 At